from training.npr.org: https://training.npr.org/sources/aletha-maybank/

 Before that, she was an assistant commissioner in the NYC Health Department with the Brooklyn District Public Health Office.
 There, she oversaw several centers that worked to connect community organizations, health care providers and patients in predominantly minority neighborhoods throughout New York.
 Maybank was also the founding director of the Office of Minority Health in the Suffolk County Department of Health Services, located in New York, from 2006-2009.

-Alongside her work in government, Maybank has taught medical students on topics such as public health leadership and management, and community organizing in health.
+Maybank has taught medical students on topics such as public health leadership and management, and community organizing in health.
 She was previously the president of the Empire State Medical Association, the New York affiliate of the National Medical Association.

-She also helped create the “We Are Doc McStuffins” campaign, based on the popular Disney cartoon character, which aimed to inspire young African American girls to practice medicine.
+She also helped create the “We Are Doc McStuffins” campaign based on the popular Disney cartoon character, which aimed to inspire young African American girls to practice medicine.
 The group eventually formed the Artemis Medical Society.

-Location: New York, N.Y. and Chicago, Ill.
+Location: New York, N.Y., and Chicago, Ill.

 Expertise: Health equity, minority health, community engagement